charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 [LXD][] is a special case, as not only can Charmed Kubernetes be deployed entirely on LXD containers (See the [localhost documentation][]), but LXD is also used in other clouds to co-locate applications on a single machine.
 In both cases, the OS images need to be fetched from somewhere.

 This can be configured in various ways using LXD, either by pre-caching image files or pointing to an accessible repository.
 This is covered in detail in the [LXD image documentation][].

 ## Python packages and PyPI

-**Charmed Kubernetes** base charms all come with the pip wheels necessary.
+**Charmed Kubernetes** base charms all come with the necessary pip wheels.
-Other charms used to monitor or provide metric data of those machines may require pip packages to install into their virtual environments which aren't bundled as wheels, and expect to install those dependencies from PyPI.
+Other charms (e.g. those used to monitor or provide metric data) may require
+additional packages which aren't bundled as wheels, and expect to install those dependencies from PyPI.
 There is no guarantee that any non-standard Charmed Kubernetes charm won't attempt to reach out to PyPI during installation.
 Any charm attempting to do so, will need to handle pip installing from a different pypi-server using the `extra-index-url` argument and charm configs.